bechbit/tttttttt3/README.md

 ____________________________________________________________

-### 10. During handoff, the nurse was informed that a patient’s serum potassium is 2.8 mEq/L.
+### 10. During handoff, the nurse was informed that a patient’s serum potassium is 2.8 mEq/L. During rounds, the first thing that the nurse should assess in this client should be:

 - [ ] Ability to balance while walking
 - [ ] Quality of peripheral pulses